Skip to main content

 May 11, 2024 - July 6, 2024

 Imin Yeh (she/her) is a project-based artist working with sculpture, installation, artist publications, and participatory projects.
 Her work expands our understanding of the role paper and print have played in the recording, copying, and spreading of the human story for more than a millennia.
 The projects use repetitive handcraft and mimicry as a strategy for exploring the issues around the unseen labor and production that lies behind our many unconsidered everyday objects.
-Image: Imin Yeh, “Paper Paper Film”, 2019.
-Paper.
-Box Size: 9 1/2 x 6 1/2 x 2 inches.
-Edition of 52.
+Image: Imin Yeh, “A Thousand Crayons of a Unique Color”, 2021–2024.
+Acrylic paint on paper.
+Full collection 11 x 11 inches, each crayon is 3.5 x .25 inches.
 Courtesy of the artist and Catharine Clark Gallery, San Francisco.

 An evening of music curated by Shinji Eshima in response to Chris Doyle’s exhibition "You Should Lie Down Now and Remember the Forest" and Chester Arnold’s exhibition "Tributaries".